RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 Joints clients may assert the attorney-client privilege when it’s The World vs. Them.

-But any ONE of the joint clients may waive the privilege when all were present for the conference or helped create the document.
+But any *one* of the joint clients may waive the privilege when all were present for the conference or helped create the document.